 Cruise Line Employee Pay, Benefits, and other Compensation

 Pay is a big factor for cruise ship employees.
 If you've found yourself wondering how much you can earn and how much you can save while working on a cruise ship, you're not alone.
+Here we discuss in greater detail some of the earning potential and pay related issues that cruise ship employees commonly ask about.

 The pay you can earn by working on a cruise ship is largely determined by your position.
 There are however, a number of other factors that can contribute to your earnings.
 The size of the ship, the type of ship, the clientele, the cruise liner, tips earned and your job experience will all affect your earning potential.
 How much you earn will also depend on whether or not your pay is salary or commission based.
 Each of these factors should be taken into account when trying to forecast the money you can earn or save by working in the cruise industry.